Getting Started

 Tree after a child Decision node has been added under the No Test action, ready for its own action children.

-Now, same like before, add two more actions under this new decision node and name them "Treatment A" and "Treatment B".
+As before, add two more actions under this new decision node and name them "Treatment A" and "Treatment B".

 Child Decision node with two Action node children renamed Treatment A and Treatment B.